-Gum chewing is allowed only if it is written in the student's current IEP, 504 plan, or a current doctor's note.
-A note from a parent does not grant a student permission to chew gum.
-Students chewing gum without permission will be asked to get rid of the gum and will be assigned a cleaning job to help within the school, since gum is often not disposed of correctly and leaves a mess that custodians must clean up.
+Gum chewing is not allowed only if it is written in the student's current IEP, 504 plan, or a current doctor's note.
+Students chewing gum without permission will be asked to get rid of the gum and will be assigned a cleaning job to help within the school, since gum is often not disposed of correctly and leaves a mess that custodians must be cleaned up.